hooriajami/SMART/README.md

 ## Credits
 If you use SMART, please credit these three following papers:
-- Ajami, H., Khan, U., Tuteja, N.K., Sharma, A.(Accepted).
+- Ajami, H., Khan, U., Tuteja, N.K., Sharma, A.2016.
 Development of a computationally efficient semi-distributed hydrologic modeling application for soil moisture, lateral flow and runoff simulation. *Environmental Modelling & Software*.
 doi: 10.1016/j.envsoft.2016.09.002